Question: Can timber floors be placed directly onto concrete floors?

 Question: What is a laminate floor and is this timber?

-Laminate are a cheap alternative, with today’s options, with a little more money you can get a real timber floor
+Laminate is a cheap alternative, with today’s options, with a little more money you can get a real timber floor

 Real Timber Floors are floors for a lifetime.